gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 | double | ±5.0 × 10^−324 | ±1.7 × 10^308 |
 | decimal | ±1.0 x 10^-28 | ±7.9 x 10^28 |

 Actually, JavaScript has this limitation, too.
 But teachers and books usually don’t emphasize this point.

 It might be because the maximum and minimum values are reasonably big enough.
 They’re 9,007,199,254,740,992 and -9,007,199,254,740,992.
 The number's a little bigger than 9 quadrillion.

 In most cases, you don’t need to handle bigger numbers than them.

+[ContentBreak /]

 Some of you are curious why I’m emphasizing this limitation in number types.
-Because when you try to use a big number that the variable type cannot handle, it’ll cause overflow.
+Because when you try to use a big number that the variable type cannot handle, it’ll cause **overflow**.

 Let’s check the example below: